Oxsomi/core3/docs/code_style.md

 Functions should be preferred over macros, unless macros greatly reduce copy + paste and even then, a function should be preferred when possible.
 Sometimes this is not possible though.

-Only impl and user_impl defines can use the lower_snake_casing.
+Only impl defines can use the lower_snake_casing.
 This is because it's kind of seen as a function keyword.
 Another exception is if swapping out a function that is defined on both platforms, but one platform uses a non standard name for the function (Windows's unix-like file function calls) or if a define needs a certain formatting because of a library/api.

 Macros should try to align the `\` required to do multi-line macros on the same column.